triplea-game/triplea/http-server/README.md

 Application configuration is obtained from `AppConfig.java` which is wired from a YML file that is specified at startup.
-The prerelease and production YML files may differ in the values of configuration properties, but otherwise should have the same number of configuration properites, the same keys and the same environment variables.
+The prerelease and production YML files may differ in the values of configuration properties, but otherwise should have the same number of configuration properties, the same keys and the same environment variables.

 Of note, a reference to `AppConfig` is passed to the main server application